Coventry Telegraph: Publication history

-History
+In 1917, ownership of the paper changed to Iliffe's son Edward Iliffe (later 1st Baron Iliffe), upon the father's death.

 The only day the newspaper was unable to publish was 15 November 1940, owing to the blitz raid on the city.

+It changed its name to the Coventry Evening Telegraph on 17 November 1941.

 From 1946 until the end of April 2004, a separate sports publication, The Pink, was printed every Saturday evening.
 It provided coverage of sport from the Midlands, as well as national and international sport.
 The fortunes of Coventry City F.C. played a prominent role in The Pink.
-With the 1998-99 football season, The Pink became the first regional evening newspaper to provide same day reports from all FA Premiership matches.
+With the 1998-99 football season, The Pink became the first regional evening newspaper to provide same-day reports from all FA Premiership matches.
 In 2016, Coventry Telegraph launched a new weekly podcast, centred around goings on at Coventry City F.C., titled 'The Pink'.